-Both the M.S.
-Thesis and Ph.D.
+The Ph.D.
 Dissertation must be defended in a public presentation.
-The format is a formal seminar summarizing the work done and its significance, followed by general questions from the audience and, finally, a questioning period by the Thesis/Dissertation Committee
+The format is a formal seminar summarizing the work done and its significance, followed by general questions from the audience and, finally, a questioning period by the Dissertation Committee